Alaska Department of Fish and Game

 “You have no idea how much it changed his life.
 He’s a new person.
 He has an interest in hunting now and he teaches us about safety and he asks us to go fishing and camping.
 He’s been asking all year long about going to Advanced Camp this summer.
 I think every kid out there should go to these camps.
 Thank you, thank you, for having this.” — Parent of a youth camper who attended the Alaska Conservation Camp - Basic Camp.

-The enthusiasm, joy ...
+The enthusiasm, joy and appreciation ...
 Outdoor Heritage Article Continued